 5.3.6 Potential New Requirements needed to support the use case

-Editor’s Note: The terminology of PALS service needs to be defined.

-Editor’s Note: The terminology of roaming, visiting, and hosting/PALS network (NPN or PLMN) need to be revisited.

 [PR.5.3.6-001]: The 5G network shall support suitable mechanisms to allow establishing automatic roaming (e)-agreements for a specific occasion (time and location) and building temporary relationship among PALS network operator (NPN or PLMN) and other service operators including network operators or third-party content service providers.

 [PR.5.3.6-002]: Subject to regulatory requirements, the 5G network shall allow a network operator to automatically negotiate roaming policies with the PALS network for allowing their subscribers to connect at a specific occasion, e.g. time and location, for their home network services.

+[PR.5.3.6-003]: The 5G network shall enable mechanisms to allow a network operator to configure its UEs for using home network service via a PALS network at a specific time and location when home network is available.

-[PR.5.3.6-003]: The 5G network shall enable mechanisms to allow a network operator to configure its UEs for using home network service via a visiting PALS network at a specific time and location when only hosting network is available.[PR.5.3.6-00]: The 5G network shall be able to steer a UE configured with PALS services for using home network services via home network connectivity or via PALS network based on its home operator’s policy, e.g. home or PALS networks availabilities.
+[PR.5.3.6-004]: The 5G network shall enable mechanisms to allow a PALS network operator to configure UEs for using its home network service via a PALS network at a specific time and location when only PALS network is available.

+[PR.5.3.6-005]: The 5G network shall be able to steer a UE configured with PALS services for using home network services via home network connectivity or via PALS network based on its home operator’s policy, e.g. home or PALS networks availabilities.